CORPORATE SECURITY POLICY

 Corporate Security Policy

 The Board of Directors of IBERDROLA, S.A. (the "Company") has the power to design, assess and continuously revise the Corporate Governance System, and specifically to approve the corporate policies, which further develop the principles reflected in the Purpose and Values of the Iberdrola group and the other rules of the Corporate Governance System, as well as to organise the internal control systems.
-In fulfilling these responsibilities, and in order to lay down the general principles that are to govern all aspects of the security activities of the companies belonging to the group of which the Company is the controlling company, within the meaning established by law (the "Group"), the Board of Directors hereby approves this Corporate Security Policy.
+In exercising these powers, and in order to lay down the general principles that are to govern all aspects of the corporate security activities of the companies belonging to the group of which the Company is the controlling entity, within the meaning established by law (the "Group"), the Board of Directors hereby approves this Corporate Security Policy (the "Policy").

-This Corporate Security Policy confirms the firm commitment of the Company to excellence in the security of people and of the critical assets and infrastructure of the Group, at all times ensuring that security activities fully comply with law and scrupulously comply with the provisions of the Company's Policy on Respect for Human Rights.
+This Policy also confirms the firm commitment of the Company to excellence in the security of people and of the critical assets and infrastructure of the Group and of information, at all times ensuring that security activities fully comply with law and scrupulously comply with the provisions of the Company's Policy on Respect for Human Rights.

 2. Main Principles of Conduct